LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 #### 9. What date range is supported by the Outbound Reporting API to pull analytical data?

-The caller can pull the data for a given 60 day time interval from today or any previous day up to 13 months ago.
+The caller can pull the data for a given 60-day time interval from today or any previous day up to 13 months ago.

 #### 10. Does the Outbound Reporting API support pagination when providing the data?
 What is the max number of records users can retrieve in one request?